arkency/posts/posts/2016-07-08-testing-soap-api-adapters.md

 kind: article
 publish: false
 author: Robert Pankowecki
-tags: [ 'foo', 'bar', 'baz' ]
+tags: [ 'SOAP', 'API', 'ruby' ]
 newsletter: :arkency_form
 ---

-The bigger your application the more likely you will need to integrate with less usual APIs.
-This time we are going to discuss testing communication with SOAP based services.
+The bigger your application, the more likely you will need to integrate with less common APIs.
+This time, we are going to discuss testing communication with SOAP based services.
-It's not that bad.
+It's no big deal.
 Still better than gzipped XMLs over SFTP (I will leave that story to another time).